Eva Habil

-Eva Habil (إيفا هابيل in Arabic) is an Egyptian lawyer.
+Eva Habil (إيفا هابيل) is an Egyptian lawyer and politician.
 In 2008, she became Egypt's first female mayor when she was appointed mayor of Kom Buha, a town of Upper-Egypt with a population of about 10,000.
 She was chosen over five male candidates, including her brother.

 Habil was born in Kom Buha.
 Like most of the village residents, she is a Coptic Christian.
 Her father was the mayor there until 2002.
-She studied and practiced law in Cairo, and is a member of the National Democratic Party.
+She studied at Ain Shams University, practiced law in Cairo, and was a member of the National Democratic Party.